youcann/Exercise1/Part1/README.md

 Not for handing in, just for thinking about.
 Talk to other groups, assistants, or even people who have taken the course in previous years.

-Brainstorm some techniques you could use to prevent Sverre from being hopelessly stranded, waiting for an elevator that will never arrive.
+Brainstorm some techniques you could use to prevent a user from being hopelessly stranded, waiting for an elevator that will never arrive.
 Think about the [worst-case](http://xkcd.com/748/) behaviour of the system.
  - What if the software controlling one of the elvators suddeny crashes?
  - What if it doesn't crash, but hangs?
  - What if a message between machines is lost?